JaredSchwartz/RuleMiner.jl/README.md

 ```julia
 using RuleMiner
 ```

-Load data to create a Transactions object.
+### Create Txns objects
+Load transactions from a file into Txns

 ```julia
 data = Txns("retail.txt",' ')